openharmony/docs/en/application-dev/reference/apis/js-apis-freeInstall.md

 ## getBundlePackInfo

-getBundlePackInfo(bundleName: string, bundlePackFlag : BundlePackFlag, callback: AsyncCallback\<BundlePackInfo>): void;
+getBundlePackInfo(bundleName: string, bundlePackFlag : BundlePackFlag, callback: AsyncCallback\<BundlePackInfo>): void

 Obtains **bundlePackInfo** based on **bundleName** and **bundlePackFlag**.
 This API uses an asynchronous callback to return the result.